conmaol/maglocunus/r/relational_algebra.md

 Any DBMS that implements all five of these operations is *relationally complete*.

-Other operations can be defined in terms of these five operations:
+Other operations can then be defined in terms of these five operations:
 - [natural joins](#natural-joins)
 - [intersections](#intersections)